 Every living creature in the city of Pompeii near the shores of the Tyrrhenian Sea in Italy was wiped out of the face of the Earth by the horrific eruption of the nearby Mount Vesuvius.
 However, what was a real tragedy for the city is nowadays the best snapshot of life in the 1st century AD.

 You can explore an almost unchanged ancient city and feel like a real adventurer going back 2,000 years!
-That’s it, of course, if you know how to best visit the ruins of Pompeii ;)
+That’s it, of course, if you know how to best visit Pompeii ;)

-Prepare to dip in the most important tips that’ll make you feel like wearing the rugged boots of Indiana Jones.
+Prepare to dig in the most important tips that’ll make you feel like wearing the rugged boots of Indiana Jones.

 Learn The History Of The Horrifying Eruption Which Wiped The Prosperous City